MaterializeThoughts/fi7note-privacy/index.md

 Deleting the app does not by itself cancel a subscription.

+## 10. Analytics Consent and Withdrawal

+Firebase / Google Analytics usage analytics is disabled unless you actively allow it.

+During onboarding, Fi7Note asks whether you want to continue with analytics or without analytics.
+You can use Fi7Note either way.

+If you allow analytics, Fi7Note may send the limited abstract events described in this Policy from that point forward.

+If you decline analytics, Fi7Note does not send analytics events to Firebase / Google Analytics, and the app continues to work normally.

+You can change your analytics choice later in Profile.

+If you turn analytics off later, Fi7Note stops sending future analytics events.
+The app also asks the Firebase Analytics SDK to disable analytics consent and reset analytics data where technically available.
+However, data that has already been processed into aggregated analytics reports may not always be removable from all historical reports.

+Fi7Note does not send a separate analytics event simply saying that you granted or denied analytics consent.

-## 10. When Data May Leave the Device
+## 11. When Data May Leave the Device

 Fi7Note is not designed to continuously transmit workout history to us as part of a general cloud-sync model.

 Data may leave the device only in limited situations such as:

 - when this is necessary for Google Play purchase or entitlement handling,
+- when you allow optional Firebase / Google Analytics usage analytics,
 - when you contact us by email,
 - when you voluntarily submit a support request,
 - when you voluntarily send product-quality feedback,
+- when you choose to share review corrections or related quality context,
 - when disclosure is required by law,
 - or where limited off-device processing is otherwise necessary for a specific feature you intentionally use.

-If you do not trigger such actions, the app’s core workout journaling use remains primarily local.
+If you do not trigger such actions and do not allow analytics or correction sharing, the app’s core workout journaling use remains primarily local.

-## 11. Sharing and Disclosures
+## 12. Sharing and Disclosures

-We do not share personal data with third parties for their own advertising purposes.
+We do not share personal data with third parties for their own independent advertising purposes.

 We may disclose or make data available only where necessary to:

 - Google Play and related Google services involved in billing, entitlement, app distribution, or platform operations,
+- Firebase / Google Analytics, if you allow optional analytics,
+- Google Ads, if Firebase / Google Analytics is linked for campaign or conversion measurement,
 - hosting, infrastructure, support, communications, or storage providers acting on our behalf,
 - professional advisers where reasonably necessary,
 - legal, regulatory, judicial, or public authorities where required by law,